Maxwell175/Nuitka-Python/README.rst

 This produces a portable Python installation in the ``output`` folder.
 It has a ``pip`` and ``setuptools``, but not ``wheel`` out of the box.
-Nuitka-Python supports these all of these though, with differences to standard CPython that make it essentially always compile from source.
+Nuitka-Python supports all of these though, with differences to standard CPython that make it essentially always compile from source.
 Esp. the architecture of Nuitka-Python will be different, so binary wheels uploaded to PyPI cannot be installed, which will make it fallback to compiling from source.